alepore/spree_italian_extra/README.md

 A collection of required things for an italian ecommerce:

-* a tax code field for Spree::Address
+* a tax code field for Spree::Address for a specific zone
 * an updated list of italian provinces

 [Gorlami!](http://www.youtube.com/watch?v=krtnt191Drg)